tiagofranca97/die-post-challenge/README.md

 ### Running Locally

-I used the extension VS Code's extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-It's just opening the `index.html` file (inside the **src** folder) with the extension.
+I used VS Code's extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+It's just opening the `index.html` file (on the ROOT) with the extension.